ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-The synonym [ improves readability of the code.
-That was an idea behind it.
-Thanks to the synonym, the `if` statement in Bourne shell looks the same as in other programming languages (e.g., C).
-The problem is that the [ and `test` operators are equivalent.
+The [ operator improves the code readability.
+Thanks to the operator, the `if` statement in the Bourne shell looks like in other programming languages.
+Problems happen because the [ and `test`  are equivalent.
 It is easy to lose sight of this fact.
-Mostly it happens when you have experience in other languages.
+Mostly it happens when you have experience in using other languages.
 This mismatch between expected and real behavior leads to errors.

-For example, programmers often forget the space between the bracket [ and the following character.
-This way, they get a condition like this:
+One of the most common mistakes of using the [ operator is the missing space between the bracket and the following character.
+Then the `if` condition becomes like this:
 {line-numbers: true, format: Bash}
 ```
 if ["$var" -eq 5]